 Whether you choose to stop at Thurso, the most northerly station in the British Isles, or explore the old herring port of Wick, this is an adventure right to the very northern edges of the mainland.

 - Catch the ferry to Orkney from Scrabster, near Thurso

 - Catch the bus to John O’Groats, the most northerly inhabited point on the mainland

 - Head for Dunnet Head, the most northerly tip of the mainland

 - Spirit of Scotland travel pass: 1-2 weeks of train, ferry and coach travel covering the whole country

 - Highland Rover: explore the North and West Highlands over a week by train, ferry and coach

 - Rail & Sail: combine train and ferry travel into one ticket for more convenience and better value

-- Kids Go Free tickets: travel off-peak and up to two children aged 5-15 can travel free with each adult
+- Kids for a Quid tickets: travel off-peak and for every paying adult, up to four children aged 5-15 can travel for £1 each

 - Railcards: see if you could save with a national or regional Railcard